mekarbal/plugin_wpdb/README.md

   <h4>4rd Step: copy all this fils and Paste in wp-content\plugins\wp_plugin in your wordpress instalation.</h4>

+  <h4>5td step - Paste wordpress folder in "xampp / htdocs" - ("wamp / WWW")

-  <h4>5td step: Activite the plugin from the dashboard of wordpress</h4>
+  <h4>6td step: Activite the plugin from the dashboard of wordpress</h4>

   for the admin config you can use as username : "admin" and password "123456"